Skip to Content

 Many Disney fans are local to either Walt Disney World or Disneyland, usually based on geography.
-But I’d definitely recommend visiting both parks because there are so many differences between Disneyland and Disney World.
+But if you are a Disney parks fan, I’d recommend visiting both parks because there are so many differences between Disneyland and Disney World.

 It’s so fun to visit both, to see the various attractions that are either completely or slightly different between the two parks.
 Here are the main differences – both in planning your stay and your experience once you are there.